 12. BOARD PERFORMANCE EVALUATION

-The Company has devised a Policy for performance evaluation of Independent Directors, Board,
+The Company had devised a Policy for performance evaluation of Independent Directors,

-Committees and other individual Directors which include criteria for performance evaluation of
+Board, Committees and other individual Directors which include criteria for performance

-ClRP commencement date and such powers along with the management of affairs of the
+the CIRP commencement date and such powers along with the management of affairs of

-Company are vested with the RP in accordance with the provisions of Section 17 and 23 of the
+the Company are vested with the RP in accordance with the provisions of Section 17 and 23

-Insolvency Code read with Regulation 15(2A) & (2B) of the Securities and Exchange Board of
+of the Insolvency Code read with Regulation 15(2A) & (2B) of the Securities and Exchange

-operation of the company from July 28, 2023.
-Consequently, all actions that are deemed to be
+and operation of the company from July 28, 2023.
+Consequently, all actions that are

-taken by Board of Directors have been given effect by the IRP/RP during the continuance of the
+deemed to be taken by Board of Directors have been given effect by the IRP/RP during the

 13. NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS

-During the year under review, 2 (Two) Board Meetings were duly convened and held.
-The
+During the year under review, no Board Meetings were convened, as the Company was

-commencement date and such powers along with the management of affairs of the Company
+operational, and decision-making functions of the Board, along with the management of the

 14. COMMITTEES OF THE BOARD

-The Board of Directors has the following Committees:
+The Suspended Board of Directors had the following Committees:

 i.
 Audit Committee